 Elizabeth Catharina’s real passion lies in voice.
 While she sang informally in her childhood, her very impressive singing career commenced with formal training at eighteen as a student of her father Roucher du Toit and Prof. Virginia Davids at the University of Cape Town’s Music Department.
 A highlight of her training was attending the internationally acclaimed Il Trilo Music Conservatoire in Florence for Voice and Violin in 2009.

-Elizabeth Catharina has performed as a soloist for many prestigious events among these, Performing Mozart’s Exsultate Jubilate for His Grace Arch Bishop Tutu, twice; Soloist for the KKNK Klasique festival with Cape Town Philharmonic Orchestra; Soloist for the annual Handel’s Messiah with Cape Town Philharmonia Choir and Cape Town Philharmonic Orchestra in Cape Town’s City Hall; Soloist for KykNet’s Christmas concert; recitals in the Baxter Theater and the Endler Hall; She has also performed in Salzburg and various cathedrals in Germany and Bavaria, including the Koln Dom for the European Summer Music Festival in Cologne in 2014.
-Elizabeth Catharina has appeared on radio stations including RSG, 5FM and FMR.
+Elizabeth Catharina has performed as a soloist for many prestigious events among these, performing Mozart’s Exsultate Jubilate for His Grace Arch Bishop Tutu on two separate occasions, soloist for the KKNK Klasique festival with Cape Town Philharmonic Orchestra, she performed the National Anthem at the Santa Shoebox opening ceremony for Helen Zille, soloist at Clover Aardklop festival, soloist at age 12 for KykNet’s Christmas concert, soprano soloist for the annual Handel’s Messiah with Cape Town Philharmonia Choir and Cape Town Philharmonic Orchestra in Cape Town’s City Hall in 2015 and 2016, she performed at the Greyton Festival which was also broadcast on the KykNet’s, Fiesta.
+She has performed in Salzburg and various cathedrals in Germany, including the Koln Dom for the European Summer Music Festival in Cologne in 2014, Dillingen Basilica in 2015, Würzburg Cathedral in 2016 and the Kaiser Wilhelm Memorial Church in Berlin 2017.
+Elizabeth Catharina has appeared on various radio stations including RSG, FMR and 5FM.

 Elizabeth Catharina frequently appears as a motivational speaker.
 An ex-Vista Nova School student, Elizabeth Catharina suffers from Cerebral Palsy and has overcome many obstacles in her life.